 I also reach a stage where I don’t want to spend any further money on a PC and I just try my best with what I already have available and eventually I move onto a new PC.

-Microsoft Windows 7 doesn’t just come on shiny new computer systems, but also is brought for older systems.
+Microsoft Windows 7 doesn’t just come on shiny new computer systems, but also it is purchased for older systems.
 However regardless of whether you are running Microsoft Windows 7 on a new or old computer system, performance can be an issue.
 Now before we get started with our tips, we will say that in most situations upgrading hardware is the most effective way to increase performance, and tweaking an existing system will only get you so far.
 That being said, there could be some great tweaks, that you’ve not done.
-Let us start with the most obvious……
+Let us start with the most obvious.

 Remove your background wallpaper.

 As with older versions of Microsoft Windows, wallpaper will eat up memory you might want elsewhere, so best stick with a single colour background, rather than an image background.

 Sometimes Microsoft Windows will use an outdated graphic driver for your graphics card.
 Other times you will discover your graphics card manufacturer doesn’t have a Microsoft Windows 7 setup application as your card is too old.
 It is typically the case that using a more recent graphics driver not only will mean you probably can use a higher screen resolution, but also have improved performance.
 You might want to try installing graphic card setup software using compatibility mode, if it wouldn’t run under Windows 7.
 Another option is to look at the Omega drivers, as they may provide a better driver if you have a ATI or Nvidia graphics card.